nairraf/nms-astrotag/README.md

 ### $playerName
 set to your desired player name. this is the name that will be added to the top right corner of your screenshots

+### $annotationFont
+the name of the annotation font to use.
+To view all fonts detected by Image Magick, excute "magick -list font" on a command line.
+A mono font is recommended, although you can use any font in that list.

 ## usage

 with the file downloaded and variables updated, all that is needed is to execute the script from a powershell console.
 Open a powershell console, navigate to the correct directory (hint: open the windows file explorer and browse to the folder where you placed the script and then type "powershell" in the navigation bar at the top. this will open powershell in the same directory that file explorer is displaying).